The Parable of the Unforgiving Bondman

 The Occasion of the Parable

 The parable comes as the result of a question by Peter “Lord, how often shall my brother sin against me and I forgive him? until seven times?” (v21).
 Peter’s question was prompted by the Lord’s instruction in v15: “But if thy brother sin against thee …”.
-Now Peter had heard the Lord’s earlier teaching on the importance of being “reconciled to thy brother” (Math.
+Now Peter had heard the Lord’s earlier teaching on the importance of being “reconciled to thy brother” (Matt.
 5: 24), of making “friends with thine adverse party quickly” (v25), and the consequences of failing to do so being to be cast into prison and not coming out “till thou has paid the last farthing” (v26).
 Again, Peter was present when the Lord said “For if ye forgive men their offences, your heavenly Father also will forgive you [yours], but if ye do not forgive men their offences, neither will your Father forgive your offences” (Matt.
 6: 14, 15).
 We must consider how Peter would understand this teaching.
 Just as his concept of the Assembly as a called–out company at that time would be limited to Israel, so his understanding of “his brother” would be limited to fellow Jews.
-Thus when Peter heard the words “But if thy brother sin against thee…” (Matt.
+Thus when Peter heard the words “But if thy brother sin against thee …” (Matt.
 18: 15), his horizon would be limited to his own nation (a prejudice not changed until much later—see Acts 10: 34, 35).

 What Peter wanted to know from the Lord was how many times he should offer his fellow Jew forgiveness.
 Did the word in Amos 1: 3 prompt him to be more generous than the Rabbinical limit of three in suggesting seven times?
 Or was it Lev.
 26: 28?